shorman001/Online-Multilingual-Chat-System/README.md

 Azure services -- translate service and text analytics service--  have been used in this project by including Azure’s keys in the code.
 Getting the Azure’s keys can be done by creating an account on the Azure portal (https://azure.microsoft.com/en-us/account/), adding a resource, searching the marketplace, and creating.
 After the creation of the service, its API key and the endpoint will be offered.

-Remember to replace the Azure keys with the keys in  in the following files:
+Remember to replace your Azure keys with the keys in  in the following files:

 1- translate.py